M268816/power-repo/notes/fe_Method.md

 ![alt text](OEE2.PNG)

 As a precaution against these database problems, stretching myself thin a little bit to be honest, I have also been developing a backup deliverable that works the same as the Encapsulation version and only relies on sharepoint lists and manual operator entries.
-This would mean another satellite system in our ecosystem, another point of entry for operators, and another management requirement from leads and supervisors to review the manual data entries, but I would rather be able to deliver another cog in the wheel that spins with itself than one missing teeth that can't do it's job.
+This would mean another satellite system in our ecosystem, another point of entry for operators, and another management requirement from leads and supervisors to review the manual data entries, but I would rather be able to deliver a working finished product rather than none at all.

 Both the data retrieval and manual method applications have been stripped of all other functionality to develop them in tandem.